alexandertrefz/essence/packages/website/dictionaries.md

 is why `Dictionary<KeyType, ValueType>` itself asks nothing of its keys — a `List<ItemType>` is unbounded for the same reason.

-A key the runtime has a canonical encoding for — a String, an Integer, a whole Rational, a Boolean — is found in one step.
-Any other key is found by walking the entries and asking `is`, which is correct for every key Type the language has and costs a walk.
-It is invisible from Essence, and it is the reason a Record key is a fine key for a table of six teams and a poor one for a table of ten thousand.
+A key the runtime has a canonical encoding for is found in one step: a String, an Integer, a Rational, a Boolean, a Case of a Choice whose equality is the derived one, and a Record — the last two whenever every member of them encodes too.
+Any other key — one holding a List, say, or one whose Namespace writes an `is` of its own — is found by walking the entries and asking `is`, which is correct for every key Type the language has and costs a walk.
+It is invisible from Essence: the same Methods answer the same things, only slower.

 ### The order is the order the keys were FIRST set